 The School of History and Sociology encourages students to cross boundaries and avoid silos.
 In addition to blending the humanist perspectives of History with the analytical methods of Sociology, our curricula consider subjects such as science, engineering, medicine, computing, business, policy, economics, and the environment.

-Students learn to confront the unfamiliar, to consider the full range of factors at work in human societies and situations, and to appreciate how past informs present.
+Students learn to confront the unfamiliar, consider the full range of factors at work in human societies and situations, and appreciate how the past informs the present.

 School of History and Sociology graduates stand apart from most liberal arts students.